-Make sure that you have installed at least 4 batteries (the required minimum #) in the battery compartment, starting at the top, filling battery spaces 1-4 with no "gaps".

-Bushnell recommends using 8 Energizer[®] Lithium AA batteries in all Trophy Cams.

-- 2. Make sure that the batteries are installed correctly, observing proper polarity.
+- Make sure that you have installed at least 4 batteries (the required minimum #) in the battery compartment, starting at the top, filling battery spaces 1-4 with no "gaps". - Bushnell recommends using a full set of 8 or 12 Energizer[®] Lithium AA batteries in your Trophy Cam HD (the max. capacity for your model). - Make sure that the batteries are installed correctly, observing proper polarity.
 Always place the negative (flat) end of each battery in contact with the spring side of its slot inside the camera. - After moving the switch from "Off" to "Setup" or "On", make sure that the switch is correctly in position to ensure the proper mode (avoid positions "between" two modes). - Do not move the switch directly from "On" to "Setup"-always move the switch all the way down to "Off" first, then back up to "Setup".